To the Members of Essar Ports Limited

 3. MANAGEMENT DISCUSSION & ANALYSIS

-The discussion and analysis hereunder covers Companys financial performance and business outlook for the year 2023 - 2024.
+The discussion and analysis hereunder covers Companys financial performance of 2024-25 and business outlook the year 2025-26.
 This outlook is based on assessment of the current business environment and Government policies.
 The change in future economic and other developments are likely to cause variation in this outlook.

 Economic Outlook: